A Word on Why you Should Buy Cheese at Costco

 4. Kirkland Signature Mexican Style Four Cheese Blend, Shredded

-At Costco, it’s a must-try a high-quality shredded blend of Monterey Jack, medium cheddar, queso quesadilla, and asadero cheeses.
+At Costco, it’s a must-try high-quality shredded blend of Monterey Jack, medium cheddar, queso quesadilla, and asadero cheeses.
 The Four Cheese Blend is a convenient and versatile option for adding flavor and texture to various dishes.
 It comes in 2.5 lb packaging and 2 counts.

-You can use it as a topping, filling, and even an ingredient in a recipe.
+You can use it as a topping, filling, and even as an ingredient in a recipe.
 However, shredded cheeses serve best as toppings and fillings.
 There’s no point in adding shredded cheese to a recipe; you should instead use non-grated cheese for this, as it will provide more flavor.

 A blend of cheddar, Monterey Jack, queso quesadilla, and asadero cheese should have a mild, creamy taste.
 However, the Mexican Style Four Cheese Blend is very sharp and flavorsome.
 However, it melts quickly and has a consistent, excellent texture overall.